CindyGTang/AOEL/_posts/2024-09-02-Cindy-joins-CBE.md

 ---

-Prof. Tang joined the CBE department at HKUST.
+Prof. Cindy Tang joined the CBE department at HKUST.